HaGGi13/Arc4u/Guidance/Guidance2021_2_0.md

   PrismVersion: '7.2.5000.0'

 The migration from .netCore 3.1 to .net5.0 is not complex.
-There is more subtleties related to the introduction of http/2 and gRPC than the use of ASP.Net 5.0.
+There is more subtleties related to the introduction of http/2 and gRPC than the use of ASPNet Core 5.0.

 The first thing to do is to change the target framework from .netcore3.1 to .net5.0.
 As in the feature we will have one .net (.net 6.0) the use of .net standard 2.1 from the different projects are replaced by the .net 5.0 one.